papaj2139/pongOS/README.md

 make        # Build PongOS
-make run    # Build and run in QEMU make clean  # Clean build files
+make run    # Build and run in QEMU make clean  # Clean build files make run-pa # Or you can run with pulseaudio if you dont have alsa
 ```

 ## Details